Chase22/fio-cache-server/README.md

 When requesting bulk-data from a JSON endpoint, a pattern can be passed to transform the data into a csv for easier import into e.G. google sheets

+### Automatic historical data
+Certain public endpoints (e.g Price data) will be automatically requested and saved so that historical data will be available for these endpoints